Skip to main content

 #template 10% of previous PaycheckBudget 10% of last month's "Paycheck" income categoryUsing a "pay yourself first" strategy in conjunction with a "month ahead" strategy, but have income categories you want to ignore

-#template 12% of available fundsBudget 12% of your "To Budget" funds
+#template 12% of available fundsBudget 12% of your "To Budget" funds available at the current priority level

 #template schedule {SCHEDULE NAME}Fund upcoming scheduled transactions over timeMonthly schedules, or larger non-monthly scheduled transactions